shrop/os-app-configs/shrop-mac.md

 * Set the "Computer Name" and "Local Hostname" in "Sharing"
 * Turn on "Dock hiding"
-* Turn on "Screen Sharing" for "Administrators" and "mdshrops"
+* Turn on "Screen Sharing" for "mdshrops"
-* Turn on "Show Remote Management status in menu bar"
 * Turn on "Remote Login" for all users
 * Show "displays" options in the "menu bar"
 * Turn off the Wifi menu bar icon